Where creation tools fall short

 Overview first.
 Native pixels second.

 At whole-image scale you catch composition drift, spacing issues, and large contrast shifts.
 At 1:1 you see whether the change is real, expected raster noise, or actual loss of detail.
+Decisions made only on a fitted view are often wrong.

 Use metrics for narrower questions